 So far, we have only stayed in one hostel, but it was worth it.
 When we saw we could actually sleep in one of the famous Rotterdam Cube Houses, we knew it was a must.
 It set us back about $70 per night for the two of us, but we were willing to accept the splurge for the experience.

 Sadly, it wasn’t quite what we were hoping.
 While the place is modern, and it’s fun to be inside the crooked walls, we didn’t get the hostel camaraderie we were expecting.
-We didn’t meet anyone in the common room (felt awkward to try), and we didn’t really jive with the residents.
-To be honest, we felt a little old for the crowd, and a bit put off by one of our roommates who insisted on ignoring us.
+We didn’t meet anyone in the common room (it felt awkward to try), and we didn’t really jive with the residents.
+To be honest, we felt a little old for the crowd and a bit put off by one of our roommates who insisted on ignoring us.
 Couchsurfing is more up our alley for connecting with others – more on that in a bit.

 We’ll likely see some more hostels in South America, so perhaps they’ll have another shot to show us their charm.

 This needs little introduction, as it is probably one of the most well-known alternative lodging options out there.
 But in case you are unfamiliar, this is effectively renting a room (sometimes more) from an individual.

 Often, you’re sharing the space (common areas) with the resident.
 This can be cool or awkward.
 We stayed with some hosts who were very hands-off and left us to our business.
 Others laid out the local map (literally) moments after we arrived to point out all the sites we had to hit.

 Many times, you’re sharing it with other renters.
 These are the ones that get on people’s nerves because the owner buys up an entire building and rents out each room separately – often driving up living costs for locals.

 On rare occasions, you get the place all to yourself.
 But those usually feel more like a hotel.